gerekper/ganjaking/wp-content/plugins/woocommerce-instagram/readme.txt

 For help setting up and configuring the extension please refer to our [user guide](https://docs.woocommerce.com/document/woocommerce-instagram/).

 == Changelog ==

+= 3.3.0 July 20, 2020 =
+* Feature - Include the Google product category in the product catalogs.
+* Tweak - Tested compatibility with WC 4.3.
+* Fix - Fixed the values of the product brand and condition for product variations in the catalogs.

 = 3.2.0 June 15, 2020 =
 * Feature - Include all the product images in the catalog.